-9 Cf. The Consolation of Philosophy, Boethius.
+12 Cf. The Consolation of Philosophy, Boethius.
 This text established the seven liberal arts, including arithmetic, which was then concerned the aggregation of small multitudes into larger structures (induction), and geometry, which was then concerned with ratios and the division of larger concepts into small structures (deduction).
 This division is one of the earliest codifications of the pursuit of knowledge by the concept of magnitude and multitude-core concepts at the root of the development of natural science in the 12th century and, from there, of the Scientific Revolution.

-10 Cf. For more information on OSM and Refugee Camps, see the Imagery to the Crowd brief at the Humanitarian Information Unit of the U.S. State Department at https://hiu.state.gov/ittc/ittc.aspx.
+13 Cf. For more information on OSM and Refugee Camps, see the Imagery to the Crowd brief at the Humanitarian Information Unit of the U.S. State Department at https://hiu.state.gov/ittc/ittc.aspx.

+Collective intelligences do not just emerge ex nihilo: they occur with an organizational structure that provides coordination, decides on methods and tools, and provides a mechanism for recruiting and mobilizing thousands of individuals.
 In crisis response, these organizational structures generally take two forms: communities of volunteers that associate and often incorporate to support their work; and corporate structures that mobilize large user bases to provide aid during crises.
 Good examples of the former include Crisis Commons, the Humanitarian OpenStreetMap Team, and the Standby Volunteer Task Force.
 Examples of the latter include Google MapMaker.

 During recent disasters, these organizations have mobilized collective intelligences to coordinate and channel the energy of an ever more interconnected society.
-They are providing information as aid, both to responders and the affected population.11 It is this new capacity to transform diffuse citizen efforts into targeted campaigns to provide information as aid-and the legal and policy challenges that it raises-which catalyzed the generation of this report.
+They are providing information as aid, both to responders and the affected population.14 It is this new capacity to transform diffuse citizen efforts into targeted campaigns to provide information as aid-and the legal and policy challenges that it raises-which catalyzed the generation of this report.